The preparation of the teacher is twofold: to be sensitive to the mystery and to be sensitive to the wonder of life revealing itself.

 Steff came to Montessori through her children, who attend The Montessori Place (Infant Community and Children’s House).
 A former Open Water Scuba Instructor, Steff is now enjoying life on land (but close to the sea), and has completed the AMI Assistants course.

 Pete has a degree in psychology, sport and exercise science, and experience working with vulnerable young people.
-Previously Head of Business Development for a London-based sports marketing company, Pete is on the AMI teacher training course for 6-12 year olds.
+Previously Head of Business Development for a London-based sports marketing company, Pete has for the past many years been finding joy and fulfilment in nurturing a community of caring, curious and creative 6-12 year olds in Hove.

 Rich is trained in Fine Art with a focus on sculpture.
 He says “I am open to the use of any material that seems appropriate to the situation; the material is not my starting point.
 However I am in the process of a long relationship with wood and one that at this moment in time seems to be of endless possibility.
 Sometimes my starting point is simply to make a chair – a piece of furniture that is in itself profound; a resting place for thought.”
 Richard guides the young people’s work on the renovation of the school buildings.

 Laura trained at the MMI in London and worked at their model school before moving down to Brighton with her pilot husband Ed, to join The Montessori Place.
 Laura has more than eight years of experience working with children – first as a Suzuki violin teacher, and then later as a Montessorian.